An unknottedness result for self shrinkers with multiple ends: Abstract

 \section{Abstract}

-In this article we prove a new unknottedness result for self shrinkers in $\R^3$ with multiple asymptotically conical ends satisfying some apriori topological assumptions, obtaining a stronger result when the number of ends is 2.
+In this article we prove an unknottedness result for asymptotically conical self shrinkers in $\R^3$ with multiple ends which bound a handlebody in a natural sense, using the mean curvature flow.
+As a corollary of this and previous work, asymptotically conical self shrinkers with two ends are unknotted.